vandijkstef/SSS_Eindopdracht_VDS-SB/README.md

 - Show all photos
 - Show a specific photo
 - Users levels to add restrictions - 1 is standard / 9 is admin

-# To be done

-- Allow users to register
+- Users can register
-- Allow photo owners to edit or delete their photo
+- Users can change the caption or delete their photo

-## Maybe

-- Comment with an image
+- There is an admin that can edit all photos (admin@admin.com / admin)

 ### DB Edits

+Database is altered.
+The file in the database dir should help you out.

+These are all edits:

-- Added column 'username' and 'is_user' into comments table ALTER TABLE comments ADD username varchar(255)
+	ALTER TABLE comments ADD username varchar(255)
 	ALTER TABLE comments ADD is_user boolean
 	ALTER TABLE users ADD user_level int(1)